magula/Prass/README.md

     ./gradlew assemble

-in the root of the repository from a command line, provided you have the necessary Android frameworks installed.
+in the root of the repository from a command line, provided you have the necessary Android frameworks installed (this can fail if you're using JDK 13; try running it with JDK 8).